jmcassier/fantasy-olympics-hci584/README.md

 ![Scoreboard gif](./docs/workflow-gifs/scoreboard.gif)

+If at anytime the user needs to quit the game, they can find a "Quit Game" button at the top right of their screen.

 ## Known Issues
 The only known issues are as follows:

 1. Player names must be alphanumeric.
 This was due to a bug discovered that I didn't have enough time to research and remediate.
 This, however, is accounted for on the frontend in a hot-fix to check to ensure all names are alphanumeric.
+###
 2. If you reload the main game play screen after someone places a bet in multiplayer mode, it resets and allows a player to redo their bet.
 This is a bug I didn't have enough to research and remediate.
 Please do not refresh the page once you hit the main play screen to avoid this glitch.